WAGR G class G233 Leschenault Lady: Service history

 G233 was one of the G class locomotives built by James Martin & Co.
 It was also one of the 24 members of the class constructed in 2-6-0 configuration.
 The single axle wheelset at the front of the 2-6-0 G class engines had a tendency to derail when at speed.
 Later G class locomotives were therefore built as -type engines with a four wheel leading bogie, which solved that issue.

 For the first few years after G233 entered service on 13 November 1898, it was used as a main line locomotive on the principal WAGR network radiating from Perth.
 However, the G class engines were quickly displaced from main line service by more powerful locomotives.

-In 1909, G233 was one of five locomotives sent to operate the isolated Hopetoun–Ravensthorpe railway on the south coast of the State.
+In 1909, G233 was one of five locomotives sent to operate the isolated Hopetoun to Ravensthorpe railway line on the south coast of the State.
 That line, which was constructed to serve goldfields near Ravensthorpe, opened during 1909, and G233 began running on it on 8 September of that year.
 As traffic on the line was not substantial, the locomotive roster operating it was soon reduced to just two locomotives, G233 being one of them.

 After the Hopetoun–Ravensthorpe railway closed in 1935, G233 stayed there as its only remaining locomotive until November 1943, when the WAGR began dismantling the line.
 The locomotive was then sent in crates to Newdegate, the terminus of a wheatbelt railway line from Wagin via Lake Grace.

 Following the end of World War II, the crates containing G233 were taken to Midland Railway Workshops, where the locomotive was reassembled.
 By the 1960s, it had made its way to Bunbury, where it was used as a jetty shunter and on other duties, such as taking coal wagons to and from the powerhouse.
 G233 also spent some time at Kalgoorlie and Fremantle.
 Although G233 had proved to be extraordinarily durable, it also often struggled with the loads it hauled on goods services in the Bunbury area.